Dave Snowden, Cynefin, and the Table Napkin Test

 Further Reading

-Cynthia Kurtz and Dave Snowden: The New Dynamics of Strategy: Sense-making in a Complex and Complicated World (IBM Systems Journal, Vol. 42, No. 3, 2003) - The foundational paper on Cynefin and its application to strategic decision-making.
-Freely available PDF.
+Cynthia Kurtz and Dave Snowden, The New Dynamics of Strategy: Sense-making in a Complex and Complicated World (IBM Systems Journal, Vol. 42, No. 3, 2003).
+The foundational paper on Cynefin and its application to strategic decision-making.
+Freely available.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.